romanchechyotkin/pg_doorman/documentation/docs/reference/settings.md

 ### cleanup_server_connections

 When enabled, the pool will automatically clean up server connections that are no longer needed.
+This helps manage resources efficiently by closing idle connections.

-Default: `false`.
+Default: `true`.

 ## Pool Users Settings